abhishekY495/Namaste-React-Notes/02 - Igniting our App/README.md

 # What is `npm` and `npx`

 **`npm`** is the standard package manager for Node.js which gets installed with it.
 NPM helps to manage packages in your projects as dependencies.
-You can install a package **locally** i.e for you current local working project or **globally** i.e for your machine using `-g` when installing a package.
+You can install a package **locally** i.e for your current local working project or **globally** i.e for your machine, using `-g` when installing a package.
 For example.

 ```js
 npm install lodash // local
 npm install -g http-server //global
 ```

-> #### Local install will create `node_modules` folder in the project directory and install the packages in it. <br> Global install will install the packages in the `npm` folder, located depending on the Operating System. <br>`npm list -g` to see the location.
+> #### Local install will create a `node_modules` folder in the project directory and install the packages in it. <br> Global install will install the packages in the `npm` folder, located depending on the OS. <br>`npm list -g` to see the location.

 ---

 **`npx`** is a tool that comes with **npm** version **5.2+** and is used to execute packages without installing them locally or globally.<br>
-When you use `npx` to run a package it will first check if its installed locally and then globally, if not then it will check `npm-cache` folder at `C:/Users/{YourUserName}/AppData/Local/npm-cache` and if its not present, it will install the package in the `npm-cache` folder and run.
+When you use `npx` to run a package, it will first check if its installed locally and then globally, if not then it will check `npm-cache` folder at `C:/Users/{YourUserName}/AppData/Local/npm-cache` and if its not present, it will install the package in the `npm-cache` folder and run.
 For example.

 ```js
 npx create-react-app my-app-name